 Demo videos are the best way to show customers how your product works.
-According to research performed by Hubspot in 2020, video is the number one type of content used by marketers to sell products and services.
+According to research performed by Hubspot in 2021, a video was the number one type of content used by marketers to sell products and services.

 While product demonstrations are mainly used by software companies, you can also use this content type if you offer a digital product like an app or game as part of your content marketing strategy.